Shahnawaz1967/dailymotion/README.md

 ##  🌿 `Project Folder Structure`
+1. src:This is the main folder where most of my project code resides.
+2. [src/app.js]  The Root component that gets rendered in the browser.
-1. [src/app.js]  in this page all the components are imported and applied Routes 2.[src/index.js]  for managing the whole the website.
+3.[src/index.js]  for managing the whole the website.
-3. [src/components]  in this file all the dependency are their .
+4. [src/components]  in this file all the dependency are their .
-4. [src/features] redux file are available here
+5. [src/features] redux file are available here
-5. [src/contents] All the data are available .
+6. [src/contents] All the data are available .
-6.

 ## 🌐 `Languages and Tools used`